austinfreenet/afn-docs/afn_wan_load_balancing.md

 to detect to see if that fixes my packet loss issue.
 It doesn't look like it.
 It seems that the packet loss only happens on the south(192.168.2.0/24) network.

+## 2015-11-24

+Ok, so let's solve this packet loss issue.
+So if I ping from the router I get packet loss and if I ping from a LAN client I get packet loss.
+If I stop shorewall and ping from the router there's no packet loss.
+It looks like there's no packet loss if I use the staff network with shorewall on.
+Let's switch back from north to south and see if that fixes things.
+Let's add the south to eth2.
+So I've added the south network to eth2.
+I've also changed the lsm ping targets to be the far side of the pipe on each connection.
+I had to add static routes vi `/etc/network/interfaces` for each far side then change the ping targets in `/etc/shorewall/lib.private`.
+Now it looks like eth1(WAN2) is being added and removed based on packet loss as appropriate.

+After re-reading the shorwall multiisp guide, it seems like track is only used for providers with servers hosted on that IP.
+We should use balance on all the providers.
+Ok, removing track breaks SNAT so I added it back.

+Today it looks like only the north network has packet loss.